bioinformaticsdotca/BiCG_2018/module12_lab/module12_tutorial.md

 hg19.chr22.5x.normal2.bam	1039a928-a767-5fe4-a50a-4e7af8ced828
 ```

-One way to download is to genereate a pre-signed URL, and download using curl or wget.
+Method 1: Genereate a pre-signed URL, and download using curl or wget.
 Remember to put quotes for the URL in the wget command.
 Otherwise, you'll get a 403 error.

 ```
 mkdir input